Random Forest for Dynamic Risk Prediction or Recurrent Events: A Pseudo-Observation Approach: Notation and Censored Longitudinal Data Structure

 One approach to avoiding dependent censoring in analyses of recurrent events was proposed by \citet{TayobMurray:Biostat:2015}, who transformed correlated recurrent event times into a censored longitudinal data structure.
-First a series of regularly spaced follow-up window start times are spaced every $a$ units apart, so that follow-up window start times are $\mathcal{T}=\{t_0, t_1, t_2, \ldots\}$, with $t_j - t_{j-1} = a$, $j = 1, 2,\ldots$.
-Briefly, $\mathcal{T}$ can include window start times that are as close as $a=1$ day apart, if desired.
+First, a series of follow-up window start times are pre-specified to $\mathcal{T}=\{t_0, t_1, t_2, \ldots\}$, with $t_j - t_{j-1} = a$, $j \geq 1$; the start times can be as close as $a=1$ day apart, if desired.
 Computational speed of the analysis is usually the limiting factor in choosing $a$. \citet{XiaMurray:Biostat:2019:commentary} found that $a$ equal to one-third of the mean gap time in the control group resulted in capturing 90\% of the recurrent events from the original data set in at least one follow-up window.
 In practice, more frequent follow-up window start times have the potential for more precise estimation, but with diminishing returns once all recurrent events have been captured in at least one follow up window.

 In this paper, at each of the pre-specified ``check-in time points'' in $\mathcal{T}$, we will focus on estimating the probability of remaining recurrent-event-free over a subsequent follow-up window of length $\tau$, where $\tau$ is user-specified and ideally informed by clinical expertise.
-Although the check-in time points are shared across subjects by design, potential censoring may result in different numbers of effective check-ins; we therefore denote the subject-specific sets of check-in time points by $\{\mathcal{T}_i\}_{i=1}^{n}$, where $\mathcal{T}_i = \{t_0, t_1, ... t_{m_i}\}$, $t_{m_i}< \min\{C_i, D-\tau\} $, and $D$ is the time of administrative censoring, e.g., indicating the end of study.
+Although the check-in time points are shared across subjects by design, potential censoring may result in different numbers of effective check-ins; we therefore denote the subject-specific sets of check-in time points by $\{\mathcal{T}_i\}_{i=1}^{n}$, where $\mathcal{T}_i = \{t_0, t_1, ... t_{b_i}\}$.
+In the case of no censoring, we chose $t_{b_i}$ so that the final follow-up interval from $t_{b_i}$ to $(t_{b_i}+\tau)$ does not exceed the study period; in the case with censoring, we choose $t_{b_i}< C_i$.
 We follow \citet{TayobMurray:Biostat:2015} and construct the censored longitudinal data that is essential for creating pseudo-observations in Section \ref{s:POs}.
 We repeat the following two steps at all the check-in time points $t\in \mathcal{T}_i$, $i=1, \ldots, n$: